nkinnan/esphome-pace-bms/README.md

 	- **Charge Current Limiter**
 	- **Charge MOSFET**
 	- **Discharge MOSFET**

 - Selects (drop-lists) that allow configuring various features
 	- **Charge Current Limiter Gear** - set to High or Low

+These writable settings are supported by `type=MASTER` BMSes only

+- Selects (drop-lists) that allow configuring various features
 	- **Protocol (CAN)** - Allows selection of various protocols spoken on the CAN bus, typically to match your inverter
 	- **Protocol (RS485)** - Allows selection of various protocols spoken on the RS485 bus, typically to match your inverter
 	- **Protocol Type** - Auto or Manual